Reis963/LeakedMods/ServersMods/items/README.md

 ### Kiva-AK9-1.0.0 - Made by Kiva
 Threw together a mod to add the AK-9, the AK-100 series derivative chambered in 9x39.
 The initial receiver assembly is available from the flea market for the low, low price of somewhere probably below ₽9,450 and has parts compatibility with the traditional AK-104.
 The AKMB series rear-sight is also available, considering the 7.62x39mm US round and the 9x39mm caliber have similar ballistics.

+### Rosco-AmmoStacksPlus50PercentDmg-Pen-1.0.0 - Made by Rosco
+from base stats -> +50% damage +50% armor pen, all ammo -- edit of Yasin's work, which added a flat 400 + doubled base armor pen (crazy high) damage... this one is a bit more realistic.